sopel-irc/sopel.chat/_upgrading/sopel-7.md

 subject to change, as Sopel's development pace remains quite leisurely relative to the overall Python ecosystem.

-  - Sopel 7 will maintain the same Python version compatibility range as 6.x, barring any major roadblocks
+  - Sopel 7 maintains the same Python version compatibility range as 6.x
-    - This may change as Sopel 7 gets closer to release, depending on how our testing infrastructure and dependencies look, but we're motivated to keep things as-is (one of Sopel's maintainers still runs a production instance on Python 2.7, and cannot upgrade that system to a compatible version of Python 3 without significant work)
+    - If our testing infrastructure becomes unable to run the older versions of Python, we might have to bend this one, but the goal is to avoid dropping any supported versions during the life of Sopel 7.x
   - Sopel 8 will drop support for EOL Python releases immediately at the start of its development cycle, and adjust version support based on the estimated release date target as that becomes clearer